diksown/gado/README.md

 ## Usage

-After installing, you will have gado and gado++.
-You can use them as you would do with gcc/g++.
+After installing, you will be able to call gado and gado++.
+You can use them just like gcc/g++!

 Type `gado --help` for more info.

 Examples:

 ```
-gado++ main.cpp -o main
+gado source.c -Wall -o output_executable
-gado main.c -o main
+gado++ source.cpp -Wall -o output_executable
 ```

 **TODO:** Put some images